Rafael Lovato Jr.: Bellator MMA

-Bellator MMA Middleweight World Champion
+Bellator Middleweight World Champion

 Lovato was scheduled to face Gegard Mousasi for the Bellator Middleweight World Championship.
 This bout was expected to serve as the co-headliner of Bellator 214.
 On December 20, 2018, it was reported that Mousasi pulled from the fight, citing a back injury and Lovato was pulled from the card.
-The bout against Mousasi was rescheduled to June 22, 2019 in London, England at Bellator 223.
+The bout against Mousasi was rescheduled to June 22, 2019, in London, England, at Bellator 223.
 Lovato defeated Mousasi by majority decision.

-On January 29, 2020, while appearing on the Joe Rogan Experience, Lovato revealed that he was dealing with a brain condition called cerebral cavernoma.
-He stated that the condition was nearly a reason for him to be pulled from his title bout with Gegard Mousasi, but he was ultimately given clearance.
+On January 29, 2020, while appearing on the Joe Rogan Experience, Lovato revealed that he was diagnosed with a brain condition called cerebral cavernoma, a condition where a group of abnormal blood vessels are formed, usually found in the brain and spinal cord, and can make one even more susceptible to brain damage than usual.
+Lovato stated that the condition was nearly a reason for him to be pulled from his title bout with Gegard Mousasi, but he was ultimately given clearance.
 However, after further review on the potential risks of the condition weeks following the bout against Mousasi, commissions in Europe have stated they will not give Lovato clearance to fight in Europe any longer.
-Per the advice of his doctors, Lovato then said for the time being his MMA career is on hold, though he did not announce retirement and is hopeful he will fight again in the future.
+Per the advice of his doctors, Lovato then said for the time being his MMA career is on hold, though he did not announce retirement and remained hopeful he would fight again in the future.
 On February 10, 2020, it was announced that Lovato had relinquished the Bellator Middleweight title.

-Lovato Jr has gone on record to state his desire to return to professional MMA for at least one more fight, and ideally in 2021.
-Although as yet, he's been unable to get medically cleared to fight.

-Post Bellator
+Post-Bellator

-Lovato made his return to MMA on December 28, 2022 at Inoki Bom-Ba-Ye x Ganryujima against undefeated Taiga Iwasaki.
-He won the bout in the first round, submitting, Iwasaki with a kimura.
+Lovato Jr. went on record to state his desire to return to professional MMA for at least one more fight, and ideally in 2021.
+However, his wish would eventually materialize later, as Lovato made his return to MMA on December 28, 2022, at Inoki Bom-Ba-Ye x Ganryujima against undefeated Taiga Iwasaki.
+He won the bout in the first round, submitting Iwasaki with a kimura.
 After the fight, Lovato Jr stopped short of announcing his retirement from MMA and announced that he was open to the possibility of more fights in the future.

+As of March 2023, Lovato Jr. still remained indefinitely suspended by athletic commissions in both United States and Europe.

+Personal life

+Lovato Jr. and his wife have twins.